cavo789/blog/blog/XXX/winscp-vba/index.md

 enableComments: true
 draft: true
 ---
-# WinSCP - Visual Basic for Application use

 ![WinSCP - Visual Basic for Application use](/img/winscp_tips_banner.jpg).

 The [WinSCP](https://winscp.net/) DLLs can be called up through a VBA code and therefore it would be possible to upload / download a file to / from an FTP server.